-In this hybrid course, expectations are that for Mondays, students will do pre-activities designed to review communication skills and grammatical concepts, Wednesday they will build on their review with in-class activities, and for Fridays they will follow up with oral/written comprehension activities/assignments.
+In this hybrid course, expectations are that for Mondays, students will do pre-activities designed to review communication skills and grammatical concepts, Wednesday they will build on their review with in-class activities on Zoom, and for Fridays they will follow up with oral/written comprehension activities/assignments.
 All course materials will be online.

 Course taught in French.
-FREN 405 does not fulfill the FL requirement and does not count for the French major or minor.
+FREN 501 does not fulfill the FL requirement and does not count for the French major.